It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Me: Perhaps it wasn’t possible to have Hartnell in two places at the same time due to the nature of the -

-Sue: Then then shouldn’t have bothered with this plot!
+Sue: Then they shouldn’t have bothered with this plot!
 He looks nothing like him!
 It’s laziness or incompetence – take your pick.
-And now they have swapped the actors!
-It’s as if Richard Martin just realised that’s what he should have done in the first place.
+And now they’ve swapped the actors round!
+It’s as if Richard Martin’s just realised this is what he should have been doing in the first place.
 It’s pathetic.

 And then the Mechanoids arrive.